 A ‘working with children check clearance’ is required in order for someone to be engaged in ‘child-related work’ in NSW.

 ‘Child related work’ under section 6 of the Child Protection (Working with Children) Act 2012 (NSW) means being engaged in work referred to in subsection (2) involving physical or face-to-face contact with children (under 18-years-of-age) being contact that’s a usual part of (and more than incidental) to the work.
 It also includes being engaged in work referred to as a child-related role referred to in subsection (3) of this legislation.
 Please click on the section 6 link to see a list of subsections (2) and (3).

-If not convicted of an indecent assault offence in NSW, but charged with this offence (regardless of the outcome of the court case, or if a non-conviction penalty was imposed), a person will then be subject to a risk assessment by the Children’s Guardian to determine if he/she poses a risk to the safety of children in order to determine whether to grant a working with children’s check clearance.
+If you’re not convicted of a sexual touching or indecent assault offence in NSW, but you’re charged with it (regardless of the outcome of the court case, or if a non-conviction penalty was imposed), you will then be subject to a risk assessment by the Children’s Guardian to determine if you pose a risk to the safety of children in order to determine whether to grant you a working with children’s check clearance.
 This is reflected in section 14 of the Child Protection (Working with Children) Act 2012 (NSW).

-How Long Will a Criminal Conviction for Indecent Assault Stay on My Record For?
+How Long Will a Sexual Touching or Indecent Assault Conviction Remain on My Record For?

 Section 7 of the Criminal Records Act 1991 (NSW) says that a person will always be required to disclose a criminal conviction for an indecent assault offence (and it will always show up on a background check).

 However, a person is allowed to answer ‘no’ to a question ‘do you have a criminal conviction’ if you receive a section 10 dismissal or Conditional Release Order without conviction for an indecent assault offence.

 On a related topic, see our blog can a streaker be considered a sex offender under the law in NSW.